TimChinye/SAD-Complaint-Management-System/task_1_design/adrs/001-adr-template-choice.md

 ### Negative Consequences

-*   Less discoverable than a centralized, searchable wiki.
+*   Less discoverable than a centralised, searchable wiki.
 *   Requires discipline from the team (or in this case, the individual) to consistently create ADRs for all significant decisions.